chrisrhymes/chrisrhymes.github.io/_posts/2015-05-14-what-is-the-difference-between-web-developers-and-designers.markdown

 title:  "What is the difference between web developers and web designers"
 date:   2015-04-18 10:24:07
 categories: development design
-description: "What is teh difference between web developer and web designer.
+description: "What is the difference between web developer and web designer.
 To some it's obvious but in my experience it is not as simple as may first appear"
 image: http://www.csrhymes.com/img/developer-designer.jpg
 ---